earthdaily/earthdaily-python-client/README.md

 Make sure you have valid EDS credentials.
 If you need to get trial access, please contact us.

-This package has been tested on Python 3.10.11.
+This package has been tested on Python 3.10, 3.11 and 3.12.

 ### Installing